chinedufn/swift-bridge/book/src/building/swiftc-and-cargo/README.md

 One approach to building Rust and Swift is to use `Cargo` to compile your Rust code and `swiftc` to compile your Swift code.

-Im this case, either `Cargo` needs to link to a compiled Swift native library, or `swiftc` needs to link to a compiled Rust native library.
+In this case, either `Cargo` needs to link to a compiled Swift native library, or `swiftc` needs to link to a compiled Rust native library.

 We'll use an example project to explore both of these approaches.